arinco-crew-community/four-tips-securing-serverless/tip_4.md

 - Azure Key Vault
   - privatelink.vaultcore.azure.net

-**Note: Due to limitation in private endpoint access for `WEBSITE_CONTENTAZUREFILECONNECTIONSTRING` private endpoints will not be configured for the storage account in this example.**
+**Note: Due to limitation in private endpoint access for function app storage account, private endpoints will not be configured for the storage account in this example.**

 So let's start by defining an array variable of these at the top of `main.bicep`